-Peer-to-Peer lending is one of my favorite ways to invest money, especially because it can be completely automated and the returns are great.
-I am often asked what are my favorite platforms to invest in, which is why I decided to write this article in which I'll tell you what are my four favorite Peer-to-Peer lending platforms.
+Peer-to-Peer lending is one of my favourite ways to invest money, especially because it can be completely automated and the returns are great.
+I am often asked what are my favorite platforms to invest in, which is why I decided to write this article in which I'll tell you what are my current favourite Peer-to-Peer lending platforms.

 You will notice that all of those platforms are located in Europe.
 Indeed, as a European resident, I can't, for example, invest in platforms in the US, and I am of course only recommending platforms I am using myself.
 However, most of those platforms accept investors from outside of Europe.

 Without further due, here is the list of all the platforms that I currently consider being the best Peer-to-Peer lending platforms in Europe.